 Slight code differences are easier to identify and have fewer defects and more quality issues over extended periods during the development of the release process.

-Many of these smaller commits fall into the DevOps sprint development cycle for incremental code changes, automation deployment cycles, and reporting into the version control repository.
+Many of these smaller commits fall into the DevOps sprint development cycle for incremental code changes, automation deployment cycles, and reporting into the version control system.
 Automation is essential to support production-integrated testing before the code moves to production deployment.

 Continuous Delivery (CD)